DanielPollithy/danielpollithy.github.io/_posts/2018-03-05-ethereum-iota-hackathon.md

 ## What stays

-I like to think back to this event because we really had a good time, talked to programmers all from all over the world and learned a lot.
+I like to think back to this event because we really had a good time, talked to programmers from all over the world and learned a lot.
 What really impressed my about this hackathon was the fact that all groups were working together, nobody was hiding their achievements and in the end everybody could benefit from the community.